Byrix/gis-webapps/README.md

 The second app is built using [Google Earth Engine](https://earthengine.google.com/) (GEE)

 ## Build
+Requires NodeJS 21.0.0+.
 Full packages requirements can be found in `./package.json` and installed with your Node package manager of choice.
 Main packages required are Astro, React, TypeScript, TailwindCSS, DaisyUI, Cesium, and Resium.

 Also requires various environment variables to be set. `./astro.config.mjs` contains a schema for which variables are required.